Instantly welcome your new leads by creating an automated message

 - Select “Manage Profile” where you want to add a welcome message – custom profiles will need to be updated individually

-- Scroll to “Welcome message” and type your welcome message (up to 1500 characters)
+- Scroll to “Welcome message” and type your welcome message

 - Save your changes